 Solutions containing aluminum salts are drying agents commonly found in OTC antiperspirants.
 Prescription doses of aluminum salts are available to treat excessive sweating.

-Astringents are liquid drying agents that narrow blood vessels.
-The most commonly used astringent solutions contain aluminum acetate (Burow solution or Domeboro solution).
+Astringents are liquid drying agents that shrink and contract the skin.
+The most commonly used astringent solutions contain aluminum acetate (Burow solution or Domeboro® solution).
 Usually applied with dressings or as soaks, astringents are used to treat infectious eczema, oozing skin lesions, and pressure sores.
 Witch hazel is also a popular OTC astringent.

 Skin disease is often accompanied by itching.
-Itching and mild pain can sometimes be controlled with soothing agents such as camphor, menthol, pramoxine, zinc oxide, or (by prescription in the United States) a lidocaine and prilocaine mixture.
+Itching and mild pain can sometimes be controlled with OTC agents such as camphor, menthol, pramoxine, zinc oxide, or (by prescription in the United States) a lidocaine and prilocaine mixture.
 Calamine is soothing but may not be effective against itching.

 Corticosteroids are the main topical drugs used to relieve inflammation (swelling, itching, and redness) of the skin.
 Corticosteroids are most effective for rashes caused by allergic or inflammatory reactions to things such as poison ivy, metals, cloth, drugs, eczema, and many others.
 Because they lower resistance to bacterial and fungal infections and inhibit wound healing, corticosteroids usually should not be used on infected areas or wounds.
 For acne-like disorders, topical corticosteroids tend to not work very well and sometimes instead induce an acne-like eruption.
 Corticosteroids are sometimes mixed with antifungal drugs to help reduce redness and itching while simultaneously eradicating the fungus.

-Topical corticosteroids are sold as lotions, creams, ointments, solutions, foams, oils, and gels.
+Topical corticosteroids are sold as lotions, creams, ointments, solutions, foams, oils, gels, and tape products.
 Creams are most effective if rubbed in gently until they vanish.
-In general, ointments are the most potent.
-The type and concentration of corticosteroid in the preparation determines the overall strength.
+In general, ointments have the most potent effect.
+The type and concentration of corticosteroid in the preparation determines the overall effect.
 Hydrocortisone is available in concentrations of up to 1% without a prescription (however, concentrations of 0.5% or less offer little benefit).
 Stronger corticosteroid preparations require a prescription.
 Doctors usually prescribe potent corticosteroids first, then less potent corticosteroids as the disorder improves.
 Generally, topical corticosteroids are applied 2 to 3 times a day in a thin layer, but high-potency formulations may be applied only once a day.

-Corticosteroids should be used with caution on areas where the skin is thin, such as the face, and on areas of natural occlusion, such as the armpits and groin.
-Doctors usually use low-potency corticosteroids on these sensitive areas for no more than a few days to a week (see Corticosteroids: Uses and Side Effects).
+Corticosteroids should be used with caution on areas where the skin is thin, such as the face, armpits, and genitals, and on areas of natural skin-to-skin contact, such as the armpits and groin.
+Doctors usually use low-potency corticosteroids on these sensitive areas for no more than a few days to a week.
 Prolonged use (more than 1 month) in any area can cause skin breakdown, stretch marks, acne-like eruptions, and sometimes an allergic skin reaction (contact dermatitis) to the corticosteroid itself.
 Perioral dermatitis (a red, bumpy rash around the mouth and chin) and sometimes periorbital dermatitis (a rash around the eyes) occurs as a side effect more commonly with mid-potency or high-potency formulations used on the face and less commonly with mild formulations.
-High-potency formulations may inhibit adrenal gland functions when used in children, when used over large areas of skin, or when used for long periods of time, especially if used under occlusive dressings.
+High-potency formulations may inhibit adrenal gland functions when used in children, when used over large areas of skin, or when used for long periods of time, especially if used under occlusive (airtight and watertight) dressings.